tiwariji-mukund/AI_Product_Dashboard_Backend/README.md

 4. Navigate to the `project-folder/python` directory: `cd ../python`

+5. Run the command `python ai_predictions.py` to call the python script to make predictions

+   <b>NOTE:</b> Make sure to run this python command everytime you restart the server or want to make changes in the output result

 7. Start the Node.js server by returning to the `backend` directory and running:   `npm start`